ClarytyLLC/docs/src/docs/tutorials/pages/polling.md

 **APPROXIMATE READING TIME: 4 MINUTES**

->**Tip** Before getting started, we recommend reading [Training an Engine](training-an-engine) and [Working with Jobs](#/developer/engines).
+>**Tip** Before getting started, we recommend to read about [Training an Engine](training-an-engine) and [Working with Jobs](#/developer/engines).

 ## Polling a Job for Status <!-- {docsify-ignore} -->

-In this tutorial, we will learn together how to do polling.
+In this tutorial, we will learn together how to do perform polling.
 You can review the status of your job by polling its status.
 The possible statuses of a job are:

 - Pending
 - Complete